farzher/jQuery-Selector-Cache/README.md

 ##Alternatives

 I'm not sure why you wouldn't use [jQache](https://github.com/danwit/jQache) instead.
 It's more popular, and does more.
-Although, if this works for you and you're hardcore about performance, my plugin is slightly faster (because it's more simple).
+Although it doesn't seem to have context support.